 Differentiating the Wheels Manufacturing bottom brackets from most others are their bearings, which are all Enduro standard.
 Environmental sealing is exceptional too, with Enduro silicone dust seals to protect your bottom bracket’s moving bits from contaminant ingress.

-The use of angular contact bearings also decrease load wear and Wheels Manufacturing goes to substantial lengths to shape them as perfectly as possible.
-The individual bearings are made from military-grade chromium steel and shaped to a roundness standard of 5/1,000,000″.
+The use of angular contact bearings also decreases load wear and Wheels Manufacturing goes to substantial lengths to shape them as perfectly as possible.
+The individual bearings are made from military-grade chromium steel and shaped to a roundness standard of 5/1,000,000.

 The British brand’s bottom brackets have a deserved reputation for foul weather riding durability.

-If you desire to sacrifice the least wattage of energy and get the most mileage out of your bottom bracket, CeramicSpeed has what you need.
+If you desire to sacrifice the least wastage of energy and get the most mileage out of your bottom bracket, CeramicSpeed has what you need.

-By using ceramic bearings and custom steel races, the Danish brand claims to reduce drag by 50% compared to a conventional bottom bracket design.
+By using ceramic bearings and custom steel races, the Danish brand claims to reduce drag by 50 percent compared to a conventional bottom bracket design.
 Less drag means more efficient power transfer and a greater gain of performance per pedal stroke.

 The efficiency gains are only part of CeramicSpeed’s product appeal.
-Ceramic bearings also manage to be 60% longer lasting, although they are certainly not cheaper than steel.
-A significant investment is required to buy into CeramicSpeed’s design, but if you compound the efficiency gains and longevity, this is the bottom bracket to have for mountain bikers who are going to be tallying huge cross country and climbing mileages.
+Ceramic bearings also manage to be 60 percent longer lasting, although they are certainly not cheaper than steel.
+A significant investment is required to buy into CeramicSpeed’s design, but they can be found at a discount online.
+If you compound the efficiency gains and longevity, this is the bottom bracket to have for mountain bikers who are going to be tallying huge cross-country and climbing mileages.